Enhancing Network Failure Mitigation with Performance-Aware Ranking: Details of Offline Measurements

-In the above scheme, the value $M + N$ controls the utilization on the s1~--~s2 link (the $M$ long flows on the h4~--~s1 link cause some flows to be bottlenecked before reaching s1~---s2) and $N$ controls the number of flows that compete on the link.
-To generate the FCT distributions that result from long flows competing on the links in our network we can vary both $M$ and $N$ to model different utilizations.
-We subtract the two way propagation delay of the flow from the FCT distribution to derive the queing delay distribution.
-Once again we repeat these experiments such that the resulting distributions are statistically significant.
+In this experiment, we can control the number of flows that compete on the s1~--~s2 link using N and the utilization of the s1~--~s2 link using M and N. The latter is because the h4~--~s1 is the main bottleneck in the network and determines the rate of the N long flows that go through s1~--~s2.
+We vary both M and N to model different network conditions and measure the FCT of the short flow.
+We subtract the two-way propagation delay from the FCT to derive the queueing delay.
+Once again, we repeat these experiments to ensure statistical significance in the resulting distributions.